Exabyte-io/documentation/docs/models/overview.md

 !!! note "Example Accuracy for a Model"
     If we use Newtonian mechanics as the model, then the Accuracy would be limited by the relativistic effects - for example, for a spaceship it is important to introduce corrections beyond the Newtonian laws because the accuracy of it does not match experimentally found flight trajectories.

-# Difference between Accuracy and Precision"
+# Difference between Accuracy and Precision

 Although Accuracy and Precision are often used interchangeably, they have different meanings.
 Accuracy is a direct property of the Model and can be thought about as a limit for when all computational parameters are at their optimum values.
 Precision is a characteristic of a particular computational implementation of the Model (property of Method) and is directly dependent on the input parameters.